 West Loch Community Shoreline Park Trail is a 3 mile moderately trafficked out and back trail located near Ewa Beach, HI that features a lake and is good for all skill levels.
-The trail is primarily used for walking, trail running, birding, and road biking and is accessible from January until January.
+The trail is primarily used for walking and birding and is accessible from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Paved walking and bike path passed Pearl Harbor National Wildlife Refuge's Honouliuli Unit and West Loch golf course terminating at the community park.
 Quiet, hidden neighborhood bike path with 1/4 mile markers, marshy and forested areas, small bridged stream crossings, and shady playgrounds terminating at the community park where gazebos and piers overlook the calm West Loch of Pearl Harbor.
 Views of protected waterbirds inside and out of the NWR.